 Safety Rest Areas form an intersection of culture and nature alongside the nation's highways.
 Here's how the winning design of Goose Creek SRA is refreshing travelers using SoundPly.

 Known as the "House of Welcoming Waters," Halepuna Waikiki is an oasis within the city of Honolulu.
-How did designers turn this urban hotel into a quiet, luxury retreat?
+How did a decorative acoustic ceiling help turn this urban hotel into a quiet, luxury retreat?